 The design allows the drawbar to extend by 200mm.
-After 25mm of movement a proximity sensor triggers the control system which simultaneously lifts the digger on full flow, and stops the boulder box stars, vari-flow and cross conveyor webs.
+After 25mm of movement a proximity sensor triggers the control system which simultaneously lifts the digger on full flow, and stops the boulder box stars and vari-flow.
 After activation the machine elements have to be restarted using the control box.
 The drawbar must always be pressurised before commencing work.